sigasi/sigasi_insights/content/releasenotes/sigasi-2.2.md

 date: 2012-02-09
 ---

-It’s been over two months since our last release, but we think this new release is worth the wait.
+It's been over two months since our last release, but we think this new release is worth the wait.
 We have a ton of new features, which many of you have been waiting for.
 We present better code folding (for if and case statements), better hovers (for records), better autocompletes, and much more.
 But perhaps the most important improvement is: VHDL 2008.

 VHDL-2002 and VHDL-2008 support
 -------------------------------